 What was your first “real” job?

-What was the remuneration for this job?
-What did you do with your first paycheque?
+How much did you make at that job?
+And what did you do with your first paycheque?

-Today, what would you say to the young François Biltgen handing out his CV?
+Today, what would you say to a young Delphine Nicolay handing out her CV?